grpc/proposal/A110-child-channel-plugins.md

 #### Java

-In Java, the configuration will be achieved by accepting functions (callbacks).
+In Java, the configuration will be achieved by accepting functions.
-The API allows users to pass a `Consumer<ManagedChannelBuilder<?>>` (or a similar functional interface).
+The API allows users to pass a `ManagedChannelBuilder<?> builder` or `ServerBuilder<?> builder` (or a similar functional interface).
 When an internal library (e.g., xDS, gRPCLB) creates a child channel, it applies this user-provided function to the builder before further configuring the channel.

 * ##### Configuration Interface